Amu Darya: Description

 A glacier turns into the Wakhan River and joins the Pamir River about 50 km downstream.
 Bill Colegrave's expedition to Wakhan in 2007 found that both claimants 2 and 3 had the same source, the Chelab stream, which bifurcates on the watershed of the Little Pamir, half flowing into Lake Chamaktin and half into the parent stream of the Little Pamir/Sarhad River.
 Therefore, the Chelab stream may be properly considered the true source or parent stream of the Oxus.
 The Panj River forms the border of Afghanistan and Tajikistan.
 It flows west to Ishkashim where it turns north and then north-west through the Pamirs passing the Tajikistan–Afghanistan Friendship Bridge.
 It subsequently forms the border of Afghanistan and Uzbekistan for about 200 km, passing Termez and the Afghanistan–Uzbekistan Friendship Bridge.
 It delineates the border of Afghanistan and Turkmenistan for another 100 km before it flows into Turkmenistan at Atamurat.
 It flows across Turkmenistan south to north, passing Türkmenabat, and forms the border of Turkmenistan and Uzbekistan from Halkabat.
 It is then split by the Tuyamuyun Hydro Complex into many waterways that used to form the river delta joining the Aral Sea, passing Urgench, Daşoguz, and other cities, but it does not reach what is left of the sea any more and is lost in the desert.
 Use of water from the Amu Darya for irrigation has been a major contributing factor to the shrinking of the Aral Sea since the late 1950s.
 Historical records state that in different periods, the river flowed into the Aral Sea (from the south), into the Caspian Sea (from the east), or both, similar to the Syr Darya (Jaxartes, in Ancient Greek).
+Partly based on such records, first Tsarist and later Soviet engineers proposed to divert the Amu Darya to the Caspian Sea by constructing the Transcaspian Canal.